intave/documentation/mechanics/trust-03-rationale.md

 ## Our Way

-We learned two things:
+We learned three things:

-1. We as anticheat developers should take the over responsibility for making balanced anticheat differentiations.
+1. Anti-Cheat developers **alone** must be responsible for differentiations between cheating and legit.
+2. Don't let customers change highly-technical details.
-2. Different rules are required for different players.
+3. Different rules are required for different players.

-We came up with the idea of categorizing players in groups: the bypassing, the highly trusted, the trusted, the casuals, the suspicious, and the very suspicious.
+We came up with the idea of categorizing players in six groups: the ignored, the highly trusted, the trusted, the casuals, the suspicious, and the very suspicious.
 This translates quite nicely to color and to the idea of something like a trust factor.